sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 favorite development environment then you will be able to run the code on your computer as we go.

-To setup Floobits, first you should create an account on Github (this is something you will have to do for your next assignment, so you might as well get a jump on it!).
+To setup Floobits, first you should create an account on GitHub (this is something you will have to do for your next assignment, so you might as well get a jump on it!).